emilyageller/emilyageller.github.io/_posts/2018-02-03-Understanding-World-Happiness.md

 Each country's Happiness Score is calculated by taking an average of it's citizen's answers.
 The report also includes features that score each country on various categories (eg. GDP per capita, Healthy Life Expectancy.
 See Below).

 A complete explanation of the data collected can be found on the Report's website.
-The features that I chose to encorporate in my project are defined (by the UN) as:
+The features that I chose to incorporate in my project are defined (by the UN) as:

 **Feature**   | **Definition**
 ---------------|------------